Can Adversarial Examples Be Parsed to Reveal Victim Model Information?: Conclusion

 \section{Conclusion}

-We studied the model parsing problem of adversarial attacks to infer victim model attributes, and approached this problem as a supervised learning task by training a model parsing network ({\MPN}).
-We studied both in-distribution and out-of-distribution generalization of MPN considering unseen attack types and model architectures.
-We demystified several key factors, such as input data formats, backbone network choices, and {\VM} characteristics (like attack transferability and robustness), which can influence the effectiveness of model parsing.
-Extensive experiments are provided to demonstrate when, how, and why victim model information can be inferred from adversarial attacks.
+We study model parsing from adversarial attacks to deduce attributes of victim models, with the development of model parsing network ({\MPN}).
+Our exploration spanned both in-distribution and out-of-distribution scenarios, evaluating {\MPN} against diverse attack methods and model configurations.
+Key determinants such as input format, backbone network, and attack characteristics were analyzed for their impact on model parsing.
+We elucidated the conditions under which victim model information can be extracted from adversarial attacks.
+Our study empowers defenders with an enhanced understanding of attack provenance.